 Every couple is different, so deciding whether or not to combine your finances can be a dynamic decision.
 There are a few pros and cons to sharing a bank account.

 A joint bank account can strengthen your relationship and build a team by requiring you to have difficult conversations about money together.
-A shared account holds each of you accountable for better budgeting and communication while placing limits around spending habits.
+A shared account holds each of you accountable for better budgeting and communication while placing limits on spending habits.
 Tracking what you spend is extremely helpful and much easier with only one account versus multiple accounts.
-Multiple bank accounts can get disorganized and left unattended; over-spending can be more challenging to spot.
+Multiple bank accounts can get disorganized and left unattended; overspending can be more challenging to spot.
 A joint account also helps you as a couple to stay on the same page.